 - A large arbor helps in fast retrieval

 - Lots of sizes to choose from

 Great for starters, the Behemoth fly reel combines quality and affordability.
-When you are looking for the best out of your tight budget, this fly reel is a lifesaver.
+When you are looking for the best out of your tight budget, this best fly reel is a lifesaver.
 There may be some minor quality issues that you can easily overlook.

 Brands like Orvis lead the fly fishing industry.
 They have put forward some of my favorite gear.
 With an emphasis on taking down extra weight, their designs are always a delight to use.

 The Battenkill fly reel is one of the best fly reels you can find.

 It combines contemporary materials with an old-school design.
 The click-and-pawl drag system is as smooth as butter and perfect for catching trout.
 It is lightweight and balances beautifully on even the shortest of rods.
 And the best feature is the amazingly affordable price.

 But the sound bothers me sometimes.
 The click-and-pawl drag is usually noisy, but this one is extra loud.
 Also, the sizes are pretty limited so you may not have an Orvis Battenkill Reel for every fishing condition.